 The threat that caught us off-guard was a legal-entity-based artificial intelligence: the corporation.
-It was originally created with the intention of benefiting humanity, but gradually shrugged off responsibility and morality to pursue its narrow goal of maximizing shareholder value.
+It was originally created with the intention of benefiting society, but gradually shrugged off responsibility and morality to pursue the current narrow goal of maximizing shareholder return.
 Because the creators of the modern corporation did not realize they were building an artificial intelligence out of a legal framework, they gave no thought to the kinds of protections we would need to keep this creation under control.
-Without safeguards, the machine moved forward unrestrained, grabbing at the easy profits first and then moving on to cannibalizing society itself.
+Without safeguards, the machine moved forward unrestrained, grabbing at the easy profits first before moving on to cannibalizing society itself.

 Incessantly looking for ways to grow its bottom line, the individual legal entities grew more efficient by networking.
-Today, they have grown into what is essentially a single global corporate entity with unmatched resources, an infinite lifespan, and a single narrow goal: maximizing profits.
+Today, these legal entities are forming into what is approaching a global corporate entity, with unmatched resources, a perpetual lifespan, and a single narrow goal—maximize shareholder return.

 TABLE OF CONTENTS

 Part 3: Damage to the Human Population

 PART 1: THE HISTORY OF THE CORPORATION AND THE GRADUAL LOSS OF HUMAN CONTROL